boltops-tools/ufo-docs/_docs/helpers/builtin.md

 env_file(path) | This method takes a `.env` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format. env_vars(text) | This method takes a block of text that contains the env values in `key=value` format and converts that block of text to the proper task definition JSON format. family | The family name of the task_definition.
 The default is `APP-ROLE-ENV`.
 IE: `demo-web-dev`. role | The role.
-IE: `web` secrets_file(path) | This method takes a `.secrets` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format. secrets_vars(text) | This method takes a block of text that contains the secrets values in `key=value` format and converts that block of text to the proper task definition JSON format. ssm(name) | Get ssm value. stack_output(name) | Get stack output value.
+IE: web, worker, clock secrets_file(path) | This method takes a `.secrets` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format.
+See: [Secrets Docs]({% link _docs/helpers/builtin/secrets.md %}) secrets_vars(text) | This method takes a block of text that contains the secrets values in `key=value` format and converts that block of text to the proper task definition JSON format.
+See: [Secrets Docs]({% link _docs/helpers/builtin/secrets.md %}) ssm(name) | Get ssm value. stack_output(name) | Get stack output value.
 Note: Cannot use :APP in the expansion pattern.
 Can use :ENV though. `stack_output("vpc-:ENV.Vpc")` => `stack_output("vpc-dev.Vpc")`.

 The helper methods generally defined in [task_definition/helpers](https://github.com/tongueroo/ufo/blob/master/lib/ufo/task_definition/helpers).

+Note: The helpers can be used in config files as well as the Task Definition template `web.yml`.
+However, config files are loaded super early in the boot process.
+So when helpers are used in config files, they cannot use `:APP` as part of pattern expansion since `config.app` is assigned in the config files themselves.